synopsys-sig/synopsys-security-scan-plugin/README.md

 #### Generate Pipeline Syntax:
 - Go to the Dashboard → JOB NAME → Branches / Pull Requests
 - Then click on the BRANCH NAME or PULL REQUEST
-- Then click on the Pipeline Syntax from the Sidebar.
+- Next click on the Pipeline Syntax from the Sidebar.
 - Go to the Steps Section.
 - Select synopsys_scan: Synopsys Security Scan from the Sample Step dropdown.
 - Populate the property field.